cisagov/ScubaGear/baselines/powerbi.md

 ### Policies
 #### MS.POWERBI.2.1v1
-Disable guest user access to the Power BI tenant unless the agency mission requires the capability.
+Guest user access to the Power BI tenant SHOULD be disabled unless the agency mission requires the capability.

 - _Rationale:_ Allowing a guest user to use a system is a risk, as even though a guest user can have a limited experience it is sometimes not possible to limit them enough to provide ample security while also allowing them to do their necessary tasks.
 Implementing this policy follows zero trust principles and limits unauthorized access.
 - _Last modified:_ June 2023